izzymoriguchi/ud851-Exercises/README.md

   - T06.08-Exercise-PreferenceSummary
     - Learn about PreferenceSummary (the current status of each user's preference item)
       - Add preference summary for ListPreference
+  - T06.09-Exercise-EditTextPreference
+    - Learn how to add EditTextPreference